How to Create an Effective Restaurant Training Manual

 Don’t just list off the requirements either.
 Speak to why they’re valuable and necessary to the role, and what skills and information your new employee will learn.

-Speaking of questions, remind employees they can come to you with questions about the training manual and its content.
+Speaking of questions, remind employees they can come to you with questions about the training program and the manual’s content.
 Encourage them to ask you and other employees for help.
-No dumb questions here.
+No silly questions here.

 For the last section of your introduction, you can add a disclaimer.
 Your training manual isn’t a legal contract.
 Make that clear and that employment is at-will, which means that either you or the employee are free to end the relationship at any time.